Post-Graduate Opportunities

 Bridges to Impact

 After graduation will you be working, studying, OR volunteering for a social impact cause in Boston, Washington, D.C., or New York?
-Apply for Bridges to Impact.
+Register for Bridges to Impact.

-Bridges to Impact is an Alumni-led professional development and networking program for new graduates working, volunteering, or studying in social-impact related fields!
+Bridges to Impact is an Alumni-led professional development community for new graduates working, volunteering, or studying in social-impact related fields!

-For example, you could be: working for a nonprofit, teaching in a school, studying public interest law or medicine or public health, working for government, doing impact investing or nonprofit consulting, and so much more.
-To be eligible, you need to apply the same year you graduate!
+For example, you could be: working for a nonprofit, teaching in a school, studying public interest law, medicine, or public health, working for any level of government, doing impact investing or nonprofit consulting, and so much more.

 As a participant in Bridges to Impact, you will: